- Breadth of Knowledge

 - Submit your petitions on the official Essential Studies Committee Student Petition Form.

-- In your petition, clearly and specifically identify the particular General Education Requirement involved, and give your reasons why you believe an exception is warranted.
-Please give careful thought to your reasons—relate them to UND's philosophy of General Education—and provide a full explanation for the exception that you are requesting.
+- In your petition, clearly and specifically identify the particular Essential Studies Requirement involved, and give your reasons why you believe an exception is warranted.
+Please give careful thought to your reasons—relate them to UND's philosophy of Essential Studies—and provide a full explanation for the exception that you are requesting.